Talon, an Anchor Made for Skinny Water Fishing

 Luckily, Minn Kota does sell an optional security lock kit to protect the Talon from unwanted tampering/theft.
 It would have been nice, however, if this were included standard as part of the anchor system.

-- While the built-in rough water mode is a useful feature of this anchoring system, the up/down noise it makes can be a minor annoyance after a little time.
+- While the built-in rough water mode is a very useful feature, the up/down noise it makes can be a minor annoyance after a little time.

 - Also, with repeated use on a single fishing trip, there is the risk of depleting the boat’s battery, though should not be a problem for most.

 - A further point of consideration is the height that may be added to your boat.
-For example, the 12ft Talon stands at a height of 57 inches when fully retracted.
+For example, the extremely popular Minn Kota Talon 12′ model stands at a height of 57 inches when fully retracted.
 The extra height added to the boat will depend on the type of vessel and trailer, but it could be an issue if you trying to back your boat into the garage/storage with the unit attached.

 One way to address this problem is to purchase the optional Talon tilt bracket mentioned earlier.
 The bracket is sturdy and made of durable marine-grade aluminum.
 But more importantly, it will let you adjust the angle/height of the unit for those low clearance situations.
 This is one accessory I would advise on getting along with the Talon.